Filune/MatrixMagic/README.md

 # MatrixMagic
 MatrixMagic allows users to perform operations on square matrices.
-The available operations are matrix multiplication, addition/subtraction, and finding the determinant.
+The available operations are matrix multiplication, finding the transpose, addition/subtraction, and finding the determinant.

 ## Purpose
 The purpose of this project is to weave together linear algebra, structs, and dynamic memory management within C.